Login and compare online photocopier rental prices instantly now.

 - Have I kept it for a few days, read over it and understood it before signing?

-- Have I put a line through any blank boxes? (apart from boxes the lease company completes and serial number)
+- Have I put a line through any blank boxes? (apart from boxes the rental company completes and serial number)

 - Before you sign the contract have I made sure it has all the copier accessories/options you asked for all noted?